edgeimpulse/expert-projects/accelerometer-and-activity-projects/continuous-gait-monitor-nordic-thingy53.md

 ![05-dataset-collection](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/05-dataset-collection.gif)

 A 3D printed shoe clip-on case modification is made for attaching the Thingy:53 to a shoe.
-Download the .stl files: https://www.thingiverse.com/thing:6558382
+You can download the .stl files here: [https://www.thingiverse.com/thing:6558382](https://www.thingiverse.com/thing:6558382)

 ![06-cad](../.gitbook/assets/continuous-gait-monitor-nordic-thingy53/06-cad.png)